knowledge-learning/ehealthkd-2020/docs/pages/index.md

 ### News

-* An additional 100 sentences extracted from the Spanish version of Wikinews are available for cross-validation purposes, to evaluate transfer learning approaches (folder `data/development/transfer`) [read more](resources#transfer-learning-corpora)
+* An additional 100 sentences extracted from the Spanish version of Wikinews are available for cross-validation purposes, to evaluate transfer learning approaches (folder `data/development/transfer`) [(read more)](resources#transfer-learning-corpora).
 * An additional 3000 automatically annotated sentences from Medline are available for further training.
-Note that these sentences have been manually revised and hence are not considered gold standard [read more]((resources#automatic-corpora)).
+Note that these sentences have been manually revised and hence are not considered gold standard [(read more)](resources#automatic-corpora).

 |Date|Event|Link|
 |---|---|---|